 The Natural Living School, is located in the foothills of the Sierra Nevada Mountains, it is a place where people can come and gain the experience and confidence they need to simplify their lives, learn to live in balance with nature, and to feed their spirits.
 Our participants learn how to legally construct an affordable, naturally built cottage, create a home garden with the potential for self sufficiency, and experience the art of natural living.
 The school is a drug and substance free atmosphere.

 The Natural Living School is also a full service natural build and design company.
 We help homeowners manifest their dream of building and living in a natural home constructed to code.
-If you are interested in our services please see the contact page and email us, or call us.
+If you are interested in our services please see more information here.

-Pablo and Lauren Loayza, Designers, Builders, and Directors of The Natural Living School
+Pablo Loayza, Designer, Builder, and Director of The Natural Living School

 In the joys and challenges of raising a family, we are faced with the struggle of meeting our economic needs and still having a healthy life and healthy family.
 In order to ease the burden we have chosen to simplify our lives and now wish to share our experiences and help others do the same.
 Join us in creating affordable housing for a community of people striving to live simply, in balance with nature and spirit.